 2. Wildcard Indexing

 Most Web sites have a folder where they keep their images, audio or other non-Web page files.
 But what happens when you visit the root of the directory (IE: yourdomain.com/pics/)?

 If you get a server error (either 403 or 404) you are in good shape.
-If you see a list of the files in that directory, there may be a problem.
-This is called indexing and it is based on how your Web host sets up the server to handle directory requests when there is no index file available.
+If you see a list of the files in that directory, you’re potentially opening up the server to leeching, hotlinking and even exposing more of your directory tree.

 3. Out of Date Software